@some_function (1)

 |

-Returns a string in which the first argument is repeated the number of times specified by the second argument.
-If the second argument is zero or less, it returns an empty string. |
+Returns a string that repeats the string specified by the 1st argument as many times as specified by the 2nd argument.
+If the 2nd argument is zero or less, returns an empty string. |

 @find |